 Dumpsters must be placed on a ground-level concrete slab.
 The driver must be able to back up to the dumpster in order to latch the container to the truck for tipping.

 Dumpster slabs must be 10 feet by 10 feet.
 The driver must have access to all sides of the container to safely position it to the truck for connecting.
 The driver must also have adequate clearance to safely open and close lids.
-The container can not be rolled of the concrete slab.
+The container can not be rolled off the concrete slab.

 For locations requiring two containers the slab must be 15 feet by 10 feet.
 See photo gallery.

 Drivers need adequate room to safely lift the can for dumping.
 Garbage cans must be placed by the side of the road or driveway.
-The surface must be flat, hard, and free of, but not limited to, mud, debris, tall grass, sticker bushes, and dog messes. he driver can safely lift the can for dumping.
+The surface must be flat, hard, and free of, but not limited to, mud, debris, tall grass, sticker bushes, and dog messes.

 Garbage cans may not exceed 32-gallons and must have handles.
-Garbage cans (including contents) may not weigh more than 55-lbs.
+Garbage cans (including contents) may not weigh more than 65-lbs.
 Over-sized or overweight cans risk driver injury and may may be left at the driver's discretion.